West Hollywood’s Best Al Fresco Dining

 Its former identity as a Jerry’s Deli is but a distant memory, and a big part of Granville’s marvelous makeover is highlighted in its outdoor area.
 Sleek and modern lines, angular windows, funky light fixtures and plenty of nice natural light inside and out, make this spacious spot the perfect place for a casual brunch or classy dinner.
 Whatever the time of day, you’ll find comfort here in both the place’s food (sweet potato fries, steaks, mac n’ cheese) and its feel, especially enjoyed outside.

 The skylight above the patio here creates diverse moods from day to night and both make for blissful dining vibes.
 You’ll enjoy this Peruvian-driven restaurant’s ambiance whether the sun is shining cheerily from above, peeking through the plentiful hanging green plants into your paella (a must try!), or the stars are gleaming down upon wine glasses and decadent dessert.
-Live music compliments the cuisine and the scene at Rosaliné.
+Live music complements the cuisine and the scene at Rosaliné.

 Ivory at Mondrian Los Angeles

-Skybar at the Mondrian Los Angeles boasts a celebrity clientele, exquisite cocktails and a breath-taking view of Los Angeles, and its adjoining restaurant is no different.
+Skybar at Mondrian Los Angeles boasts a celebrity clientele, exquisite cocktails and a breathtaking view of Los Angeles, and its adjoining restaurant is no different.
 Ivory has some delectable dishes, all served on pretty blue and white china plates with elegant stemware to match.
 Enjoy steaks, salads, cheese plates, breakfast dishes, and decadent desserts as soft jazz and pop melds with breeze and bites here, and gets livelier as the bar next door fills up.
 Décor is simple, because here, it’s all about the view– one of the best in town to soak up the city lights.

 Hidden behind an old hardware storefront, Laurel Hardware offers a magical outdoor oasis complete with enchanted looking trees, twinkling lights, and inventive food and craft cocktails… and not a wrench in sight!
 This speakeasy-style locale really would fool most not familiar with its location walking by, but it’s no secret to foodies in town.
 It’s one of WeHo’s hottest date night nooks, with a high-energy vibe on Friday and Saturday nights.
 Great bites with an Italian flair and booze concoctions with artisanal accents add to the whimsy.

-Green walls and checkered flooring make for a funky feel at Mardi, the restaurant inside the trendy Palihouse West Hollywood Hotel.
+Green walls and checkered flooring make for a funky feel at Mardi, the restaurant inside the trendy Palihouse West Hollywood.
 The food is just as fun too: garnished veggie dishes, an array for fresh salads and playful proteins, and their famous “Grandma’s Bread” with smoked olive butter.
 DJs and occasional live music add to the cozy home away from home allure.